 Who is not eligible to apply?

 In general, organizations or groups that do not represent a specific, targeted neighborhood should not apply.
 Organizations designed to elect candidates to public offices or lobby legislation are not eligible for funding.
-Projects already in progress, or with incurred costs, are not eligible.
 Religious organizations are eligible provided the organization does not discriminate against any person on the basis of religion or give preference or limit services on the basis of religion.
 The religious organization cannot provide any religious instruction or engage in any proselytizing while on the project site or while engaged in the business of implementing the project.
 The project cannot contain religious symbols or decorations other than those permanently affixed to a pre-existing structure or normally and routinely worn as part of the participant’s clothing or apparel.

 What types of projects can this Grant be used for?